ejfancher/crypto/cwallet/README.md

 cwallet:
 --------

-cwallet is a CLI that allows you to generate an asymmetric key pair and encode the public key as a Bitcoin wallet address.
+cwallet is a command line cryptocurrency wallet that allows you to generate an asymmetric key pair and encode the public key as a Bitcoin wallet address.

 The number of different cryptographic processes used in a bitcoin wallet is immense.
 Most notably is the elliptic curve algorithm and hash functions that